hukevinxiaochen/fs-react-bp/README.markdown

   * Navigate to `localhost:8080` in the browser and you should see whatever you would expect based on `public/index.html` and `client/app.jsx` (e.g. Hello there! by default).
 * You can test
 * You can serve just public assets and our index.html command line with the command `http-server`.

+# To Do

+[] Get Express, Sequelize, and Authentication boilerplate finished

 # To Learn